Atatakaze/BuretteMotor/README.md

 ## **Program** ##

-> Using Raspberry Pi to control the motor that is installed on a burette, thus mixing two wines in a specific ratio.
+> Using Raspberry Pi to control the step motor that is installed on a burette, thus mixing two wines in a specific ratio.

 ## **Settings** ##